isomerpages/singapore-customs-cms/_businesses/Customs' Schemes, Licences & Framework/kimberley-process-certification-scheme.md

 To apply for a KP Licence,  you need to:

 -   Register with the Accounting and Corporate Regulatory Authority (ACRA) to obtain a Unique Entity Number (UEN) account;
--   Activate your Customs Account;
+-   Activate your Customs account;
--   Have a valid  [Inter-Bank GIRO (IBG) account](/eservices/customs-forms-and-service-links)  with Singapore Customs for the deduction of the annual licence fee (S$50 per year or part thereof);
+-   Have a valid  [Inter-Bank GIRO (IBG) account](https://www.customs.gov.sg/businesses/new-traders-and-registration-services/registration-services/apply-for-inter-bank-giro/)  with Singapore Customs for the deduction of the annual licence fee (S$50 per year or part thereof);
--   Register for a Corppass Account and a Networked Trade Platform (NTP) account; and
--   Submit the  KP Licence application form and all supporting documents via the online application form found on the [Networked Trade Platform (NTP) website](http://www.ntp.gov.sg/).
+-   Submit an application form for KP and all supporting documents through FormSG with all the supporting documents required (i.e. Business process flowchart, credentials of staff doing rough diamond processing work, website business profile of applicant etc).

-The  Kimberley Process licence expires on 31 December of the year in which it is issued and needs to be renewed annually thereafter.
-The licence renewal is subject to Customs’ review and assessment before it can be renewed.
-Please refer to the  KP Licence application form for the terms and conditions for the KP Licence.
+The  KP Licence expires on 31 December of the year in which it is issued and needs to be renewed annually thereafter.
+The renewal is subject to Customs’ review and assessment.
+Please refer to the  KP Licence application form for the terms and conditions.

 ## How to Apply for a Kimberley Process Certificate?